daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker exec server dmg -i storage format`

-This should provide an output similar to:
+This command should provide an output similar to:

 ```bash
 Format Summary: